offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

 * `{bm} bed adhesion` - The adherence of the bottom of a print to the the build plate.
 For example, in poor bed adhesion, the bottom edges of a print may warp and detach off the build plate. `{ref} https://bambulab.com/en/support/academy/3/course/986946695195025408/chapter/36`

-* `{bm} infill` - The interior area of a printed model.
+* `{bm} infill` - The interior area of a printed object.
 The interior is typically printed using an infill pattern, where that pattern doesn't consume the entire area but is designed to prioritize some attribute (e.g., save filament vs bear load).

   Infills are typically described using density and pattern type. `{ref} https://bambulab.com/en/support/academy/3/course/986946695195025408/chapter/35`